First written in 2019

 Back then, most IFA’S probably started as a direct salesperson, a home services provider or through the banks, as a trainee.
 The opportunities and routes were plentiful and so was the desire and motivation.

 So, what’s changed?
 Why in the FCA register do we see almost 7,000 less financial advisors in the 24-35 age bracket and less than 1,000 people aged 18-24?

 One of the most notable differences is the way in.
 The opportunities for direct sales and service providers don’t exist, banks don’t offer training for advisors, relying instead on AI, not people.

-So how do younger IFA’s get their foot in the door?
+So, how do younger IFA’s get their foot in the door?
 Where is the step in the ladder for them?

 Ultimately more limited, but the openings are there, including through St James Place Practice who will pay you through your qualifications, but offer a lower fee salary and after a year any income is commission-based.
-Another means is to begin as an IFA admin and work your way through the ranks to becoming a financial adviser.
+Another means is to begin as an IFA administrator and work your way through the ranks to becoming a financial adviser.
 The second perhaps a little lengthier and perhaps more difficult to ‘get your foot in the door’ initially.

 Obviously, the avenues are there, although in comparison to ten years ago perhaps few and far between.

 What are other factors influencing the decision of this career path?